nheron/droolsonboarding/gettingStarted/extending_the_workbench.md

 2\) We create a new addon the implements a new user interface in the workbench.

 The second approach looks very nice and I can voices telling this is the solution.
 Unfortunately, end user do not like to change their habits !

 So as a first approach, we shall write a plugin that implements new rest interface very near to the Guvnor 5.x API.

+the source code of this project is [here](https://github.com/chtiJBUG/drools-onboarding).